tejasps2001/Calculator/README.md

 # Calculator
-Calculator built using HTML, CSS and JS.
+Google Android Calculator built using HTML, CSS and JS.